 Participating in the Regiment will be one of the most challenging experiences of your life, but the payoff is well worth it.
 This intensive leadership lab will contribute in innumerable ways to your future career and lead you to a rewarding and fulfilling life.
 In your journey from MUG to Regimental leader, you’ll develop lifelong bonds and friendships.
 Here is some of what you can look forward to in midshipman training.

-During the Regimental Awards Banquet, held at the end of the academic year, we recognize the outstanding accomplishments of our midshipmen and celebrate their vision, effort, and tenacity.
+During the Regimental Awards Ceremony, held at the end of the academic year, we recognize the outstanding accomplishments of our midshipmen and celebrate their vision, effort, and tenacity.
 Award recipients serve as a models for others to follow.

 Each year in February, the Regimental Change of Command Ceremony is held to mark both the symbolic and physical transfer of leadership from the graduating senior class to the junior class.
 The new leaders assume their roles for the summer training cruise and their senior year.